Skip to main content

 Esteem Indicators

-• 2021: Durham University Teaching and Learning Awards: Shortlisted for the 2021 Teaching and Learning Awards.
+• 2021: Durham University Teaching and Learning Awards: Shortlisted for outstanding contribution to innovative and inclusive physics education at Durham University.

-• 2020: Durham Women Making a Difference: I was named as a Durham Women Making a Difference at the 2020 awards to coincide with International Women's Day.
+• 2020: Durham Women Making a Difference: Named as a Durham Women Making a Difference at the 2020 awards to coincide with International Women's Day.

 Publications